tinybirdco/tinybird-org-metrics-exporter/README.md

 7. Select **Yes, replace**
 8. Done!

-- Note: The dashboard is not perfect, it's just a quickstart to get you started.
+- Note: The dashboard is not perfect, it's just a starting point.
+Modify it as you need!

 ![Datadog dashboard example](./assets/img/datadog.png)